 - Asset: Knowledge of association/not-for-profit management and governance best practices

 Skills and Abilities:

-- Detail-oriented with excellent organizational and time management skills, and the ability to prioritize and handle multiple tasks and competing deadlines
+- The ability to prioritize and handle multiple tasks and competing deadlines

-- Enthusiastic desire to contribute to the overall success of CHBA
+- Enthusiastic desire to contribute to the overall success of the CHBA and its members

 How we deliver our services

 CHBA is the national level of one association working at three levels – nationally, provincially and locally.
 Our members join a Local Home Builders’ Association (HBA), and in so doing also become members of the provincial and national levels of the Association.
 There are over 60 constituents (local and provincial) HBAs in the Association.